 Andrew Roche joined Centre’s faculty in 2009.
-He is associate professor of philosophy, has served as chair of the philosophy program, and was named a Centre Scholar in 2012.
+He is Paul L. Cantrell Associate Professor of Philosophy, has served as chair of the philosophy program, and was named a Centre Scholar in 2012.
 He taught previously at the University of Oklahoma and Wheaton College.

 His areas of specialization include Kant (theoretical philosophy), early modern philosophy, and philosophy of mind.

 Roche received a B.A. in philosophy and French from Amherst College, and a Ph.D. in philosophy from Harvard University.